schaithanya/TrackerApp2025/README.md

-# Build Your First Ionic App: Photo Gallery (Ionic React and Capacitor)
+# Build Your First Personal Tracker: Photo Gallery (Ionic React and Capacitor)

 Get started with Ionic by building a photo gallery app that runs on iOS, Android, and the web - with just one codebase.
 This is the complete project referenced in the ["Your First App: React" guide](https://ionicframework.com/docs/react/your-first-app).
 Follow along to create a complete CRUD (create-read-update-delete) experience.